gocd/gocd-trial/README.md

 ## Update the configuration

-The GoCD server has been configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).
+The GoCD server has been configured using GoCD's [pipelines as code feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).
 The configuration is located in this repository.

 To update the configuration, navigate to the repo, by typing: